Currently, there are around 1.11 billion websites in the World. 18% of these websites are active, 82% are inactive.

 Today this number continues to change as you read this article.

-By March 2016, the number of websites no longer went below a billion.
+By March 2016, the web no longer went below a billion websites.

 It is amazing to consider the sheer growth of the Internet which started with 1 website in 1991 to over a billion today.

 One of the first websites to appear on the internet was IMDB, starting out as a list of “actresses with beautiful eyes” in 1990.